-July 13-August 12 Session D
+July 10-August 9 Session D

-July 29, Wednesday Results of Comprehensive Examinations, Portfolios and Recitals due in Records and Registration for August graduates
+July 19, Wednesday Results of Comprehensive Examinations, Portfolios and Recitals due in Records and Registration for August graduates

-July 29, Wednesday Theses due to the Graduate School office
+July 19, Wednesday Theses due to the Graduate School office

-August 13, Thursday Incomplete grades and transfer credit due in Records and Registration
+August 10, Thursday Incomplete grades and transfer credit due in Records and Registration

-December 17, Thursday, 7 p.m.
-Commencement for Summer and Fall 2015 graduates
+December 16, Saturday, 11 a.m.
+Commencement for Summer and Fall 2017 graduates

 Winthrop University courses are scheduled throughout the day and evening beginning at 8 a.m. and ending at 9:15 p.m.
 Many of the courses offered in the evening are graduate professional courses.
-Students are encouraged to refer to the current semester's online Schedule of Courses (www.winthrop.edu/recandreg/default.aspx?id=7540) for additional information.
+Students are encouraged to refer to the current semester's online Schedule of Courses (www.winthrop.edu/recandreg/default.aspx?id=7540.) for additional information.